geopm/geopm/tutorial/agent/README.md

 cycles are close to 1 second, even if the work from one cycle takes slightly more or less time than the previous one.

+The cadence of tree communication can also be gated using the do_send_policy() and do_send_sample() methods.
+The do_send_policy() method will determine whether policies at the current level are sent down the tree in a given iteration of the control loop.
+The do_send_sample() method will likewise determine whether samples are sent up the tree.
+In this example, policies and samples are always propagated on every iteration, so both methods return true.

 6. Set up registration on plugin load
 -------------------------------------